Industries & Professions /

 Modern television developed from experiments with electricity and vacuum tubes in the mid-1800s, but it was not until 1939, when President Franklin Roosevelt used television to open the New York World's Fair, that the public realized the power of television as a means of communication.
 Several television stations went on the air shortly after this demonstration and successfully televised professional baseball games, college football games, and the Republican and Democratic conventions of 1940.
 The onset of World War II limited the further development of television until after the war was over.

 It was in the 1960s that television's power became most apparent: Together the country mourned the death of President Kennedy; witnessed the murder of his alleged assassin, Lee Harvey Oswald, by Jack Ruby; and formed opinions on the Vietnam War based on live TV news footage.
 The successes and failures of NASA programs brought viewers together, from the first steps on the moon to the famous, near-fatal mission of Apollo 13 and from the first space shuttle launch to the tragic explosions of the Challenger and Columbia.
-On September 11, 2001, television broadcast live images of the terrorist attacks on the Pentagon and the World Trade Center around the globe, and nearly every channel in the U.S. preempted regular programming to provide coverage of the story.
-Today, there are an estimated 114.9 million TV households in the United States.
-According to the National Association of Broadcasters, 99 percent of U.S. households own TV receivers.
+On September 11, 2001, television broadcast live images of the terrorist attacks on the Pentagon and the World Trade Center around the globe, and nearly every channel in the United States preempted regular programming to provide coverage of the story.
+In 2012, there were an estimated 118.6 million TV households in the United States.
+According to the Television Bureau of Advertising, approximately 97 percent of U.S. households own TV receivers.